- About IDCE

 Click here to view the CDP downloadable program brochure.

 New Collaborations with the Clark University Graduate School Of Management

-Students enrolled and planning to enroll in the CDP program are now able to declare a new concentration in Enterprise Management based on a partnership with Clark’s Graduate School of Management (GSOM).
-CDP students will take a selection of skill and elective courses at both IDCE and GSOM to earn the concentration as part of their graduate degree.
+Students enrolled and planning to enroll in the CDP program are now able to declare a new specialization in Enterprise Management based on a partnership with Clark’s Graduate School of Management (GSOM).
+CDP students will take a selection of skill and elective courses at both IDCE and GSOM to earn the specialization as part of their graduate degree.